 We would all agree the musical portion of our Lord's Day worship is vital.
-And I’m fairly certain none of us want our musical worship to be man-centered; but rather we desire to fully magnify the glories of Christ.
-Unfortunately, despite our best intentions, we often end up glorifying humans in our musical worship instead of glorifying Jesus.
-The list below is not exhaustive, for sure.
+And I’m fairly certain none of us want our musical worship to be man-centered; but rather we desire to fully magnify the glories of savoring Christ.
+Unfortunately, despite our best intentions, we can end-up glorifying humans in our musical worship instead of glorifying Jesus.
+The list below is not nearly exhaustive.
 Hopefully, it will assist us in reflection and perhaps even repentance, if needed.

-So, without any further ado, here are "10 signs our musical worship might be man-centered."
-Drum roll, please... wait, sorry, that will offend some of you unnecessarily.
+Without further ado, here are "10 signs our musical worship might be man-centered."
+Drum roll, please... wait, sorry, that will offend some of us unnecessarily.
 Let's just go with a very bright, "ta-da!" 😀

 1) Our musical worship might be man-centered if we ever say, “the worship team is killing it this morning.”
 To be fair, a number of people who say, “the worship team is killing it this morning” are giving current expression to something akin to “good job” or maybe even a crass form of “amen.”
 But, the compliment becomes problematic when it reveals an unhealthy focus on the performance of a half-dozen vocalists and instrumentalists rather than the gathered church worshipping the Lord in the beauty of holiness and in Spirit and in truth.
 We should probably say "the worship team is killing it" much less.